killercup/react-prop-schema/Readme.md

 ## Run the Tests

-I write some tests to determine that the validator/faker works as expected.
+I wrote some tests to determine that the validator/faker works as expected.

-Believe it or not, I wrote an amazing new test utility for this.
-I'll probably call it 'try-catch-foreach' or something.
+Believe it or not, I even wrote an amazing new test utility for this.
+I'll probably call it 'try-catch-foreach' or something and will replace it with _mocha_ later on.

 Run the tests with: